 “Squat 300 times per day, you’re going to give birth quickly.” – Ina May Gaskin

 Now, I don’t know if that is 100% TRUE, but I know that squatting will only benefit a woman. 😉

-Sometimes the weight of pregnancy becomes a bit too much and leaning forward, taking the weight off the back, feels amazing.
-Using a birthing ball to support the upper body while leaning is an excellent use of the ball during pregnancy.
-You could kneel with open knees like the woman below, or you could even stand and lean on the ball while it’s on the bed.
+Sometimes the weight of pregnancy becomes a bit too much and anything that alleviate the pressure feels amazing.
+Leaning forward is a wonderful position that helps take some of the burden off a mother’s back.
+Using a birthing ball to support the upper body while leaning forward is an excellent use of the ball during pregnancy.
+Parents can kneel with open knees like the woman below, or you could even stand and lean on the ball while it’s on the bed.

 Massage and Counter Pressure

 One of my favorite things about a birth ball is that it gives easy access to a woman’s hips and back, making massage and counter pressure a no-brainer for partners and other support people.
 While leaning on a ball a woman can receive: